-Tanjong Pagar played a critical role in the development of Singapore from a third world to a first world nation within one generation as the home to the maritime industry, which now contributes to around 7% to Singapore GDP growth employing over 170,000 people in various technical and commerce related functions.
+Tanjong Pagar played a critical role in the development of Singapore from a third world to a first world nation within one generation as the home of the maritime industry, which is still a key contributor to Singapore’s GDP growth, employing over 160,000 people in various technical and commerce-related functions.

 #2 Early Developments in Tanjong Pagar – Housing and Transport

-With the increasing economic activity from the Keppel Harbour, Tanjong Pagar saw rapid urbanisation as it became a major transportation node.
+With the increasing economic activity from Keppel Harbour, Tanjong Pagar saw rapid urbanisation as it became a major transportation node.
 The Tanjong Pagar Road soon became one of the main thoroughfares for the transportation of goods between the docks and godowns along the Singapore River.
-In 1903, the Jinrikisha Station was built at the junction of Neil Road and Tanjong Pagar Road and served as the main depot for rickshaws, which at the time was a popular and an important means of transportation amongst the people.
-Today, the Jinrikisha Station houses restaurants, pubs, music lounges and offices.
+In 1903, the Jinrikisha Station was built at the junction of Neil Road and Tanjong Pagar Road and served as the main depot for rickshaws, which at the time were a popular and important means of transportation amongst the people.
+Today, Jinrikisha Station houses restaurants, pubs, music lounges, and offices.

-Additionally, the Singapore railway station which was later known as the Tanjong Pagar Railway Station was built on reclaimed land along Keppel Road in 1932.
-The railway station facilitated the easy transfer of cargo between steamships and railway trains and for passengers travelling to and from the Malayan hinterland.
-Though the railway station is no longer in use after its closure in June 2011, Land Transport Authority (LTA) announced plans to integrate the national monument with the upcoming Cantonment Station – under the Circle Line network, in 2025, so as to preserve a piece of our heritage.
+Additionally, the Singapore railway station, which was later known as the Tanjong Pagar Railway Station, was built on reclaimed land along Keppel Road in 1932.
+The railway station facilitated the easy transfer of cargo between steamships and railway trains, as well as passengers travelling to and from the Malayan hinterland.
+Though the railway station is no longer in use after its closure in June 2011, the Land Transport Authority (LTA) announced plans to integrate the national monument with the upcoming Cantonment Station – under the Circle Line network in 2025, so as to preserve a piece of our heritage.

-With the growth of employment in the area, more commercial and housing properties were built in the form of two and three-storey shophouses.
-These row of properties which gradually took a larger share of the landscape were constructed along Duxton, Tanjong Pagar, Neil roads.
+More commercial and residential properties in the form of two- and three-story shophouses were built as employment in the area expanded.
+These rows of properties, which gradually took a larger share of the landscape, were constructed along Duxton, Tanjong Pagar, and Neil Road.
 Today, these shophouses command some of the highest prices for non-industrial properties in Singapore and are predominately used for business activities.

 #3 Early Developments in Tanjong Pagar – Politics

-Tanjong Pagar might be synonymous to most as being the home ground to our late modern founding father, Mr Lee Kuan Yew.
+Tanjong Pagar might be synonymous to most as being the home ground of our late founding father, Mr Lee Kuan Yew.
 The electoral division was first contested and won by Mr Lee Kuan Yew in 1955, which paved the way for the first People’s Action Party (PAP) branch to be set up.
-As Mr Lee Kuan Yew went on to become Singapore’s first Prime Minister in 1959, he served as a member of parliament representing the electorates in the Tanjong Pagar division for 60 years till his passing in 2015.
+Mr Lee Kuan Yew then went on to become Singapore’s first Prime Minister in 1959.
+He served as a member of parliament representing the electorates in the Tanjong Pagar division for 60 years till his passing in 2015.

 Present Day Tanjong Pagar